rabutler/rabutler.github.io/_drafts/animated-SVG-R.md

 cat(svg, file = paste0(svgOut), append = FALSE)
 {% endhighlight %}

-Now, the SVG has a `<path>` element with an ID set to "drivePath".
-We will use JavaScript to animate the drivePath.
+Now that the SVG has a `<path>` element with an ID set to "drivePath" we will use JavaScript to animate the drivePath.

 ### Animating the Path Using JavaScript

 At the beginning I noted there are two questions pertaining to how the SVG and JavaScript files will be structured.
 They are:

 * Will the SVG be included directly in the html or referenced as an `<object>` or `<iframe>`?
-* Will the JavaScript be included within the `<svg>` tags, or referenced as a seperate script?
+* Will the JavaScript be included within the `<svg>` tags, or referenced as a separate script?

 We will setup both the SVG and the JavaScript file to be referenced via `<object>` and `<script>` tags in the html, but will note how to edit the setup if the SVG is included in the html or the JavaScript is included within the `<svg>` tags.